mbernson/coffee-game-engine/README.md

 # Ludum Dare 30 Game

-This is a zombie game.
+This is my attempt for the 30th Ludum Dare game jam (48 hours).
+Due to a lack of inspiration, it became a (sort of generic) coffeescript game engine.

 ## Running and developing